jonegil/gui-with-gio/egg_timer/01_empty_window.md

 2. The **event loop** in the goroutine

-    - The event loop is the `for range w.Events()` loop that listens for events in the window.
+    - The event loop is the `for { w.NextEvent() }` loop that listens for events in the window.
 For now we just let it listen without doing anything with the events it receives.
 Later we'll start reacting to them.

       From [app.main](https://pkg.go.dev/gioui.org/app#hdr-Main) we learn: